Best Times to Visit Disney World (Low Crowds Guide for 2026)

 Arriving for rope drop

-Using Genie+ and Lightning Lanes strategically
+Using Lightning Lanes strategically

 Taking afternoon breaks when crowds peak